dapr/quickstarts/hello-world/README.md

 ![Postman Screenshot 2](./img/postman2.jpg)

-This invokes the `/order` route, which calls out to our Redis store for the latest data.
+This invokes the `/order` route, which calls out to the Redis store for the latest data.
 Observe the expected result!

-## Step 6 - Run the Python App with Dapr
+## Step 6 - Run the Python app with Dapr

-Let's take a look at our Python App to see how another application can invoke the Node App via Dapr without being aware of the destination's hostname or port.
-In the `app.py` file we can find the endpoint definition to call the Node App via Dapr.
+Take a look at the Python App to see how another application can invoke the Node App via Dapr without being aware of the destination's hostname or port.
+In the `app.py` file you can find the endpoint definition to call the Node App via Dapr.

 ```python
 dapr_port = os.getenv("DAPR_HTTP_PORT", 3500)